Check If a Number Is an Integer in Python

 # True

-For example, you can define a function that returns True for an integer number (int or integer float).
-This function returns False for a string (str).
+For example, you can define a function that returns True for integer values (int or float with no fractional part).
+This function returns False for non-numeric types, such as strings (str).

 def is_integer_num(n):